sukritishuk/ML_ZoomCamp_Article/README.md

 ### Rolling Statistics:

 One of the most popular rolling statistics is the Moving Average.
 This takes a moving window of time, and calculates the average or the mean of that time period as the current value.
 Visualizing the rolling statistics for Amazon time series would help me determine if it is stationary or not.
 A series becomes stationary when both the mean and standard deviation are flat lines (constant mean and constant variance).

 I needed to check this for Amazon time series as well so calculated and visualized the mean and standard deviation of Adjusted Close price for a 12-day window.
-Moving Standard Deviation is another statistical measurement of market volatility.
+Moving Standard Deviation is another statistical measurement of market volatility which I tried analyzing.
+As visible from the plots below, the rolling mean for Amazon Adjusted Close fitted the original data values quite closely.

   ![image](https://user-images.githubusercontent.com/50409210/151713977-fef5d7b1-ab0f-4b65-a2d4-6f592e99a3dd.png)

-The rolling mean for Amazon Adjusted Close fits the original data values quite closely.
 The rolling standard deviation plot appears to be quite smooth in the beginning (2015-17 end) but becomes little volatile after 2018.
 In 2019 and end of 2020 there are some large movements.

 From the plots above, I found that there was an increasing mean and standard deviation, indicating that this series was not stationary.
 However, to become more sure about stationarity I performed the ADF test as well.

 ### Augmented Dicky-Fuller (ADF) Test:

-The [Augmented Dicky-Fuller or ADF Test](https://machinelearningmastery.com/time-series-data-stationary-python/), is a common statistical hypothesis test for stationarity and is based on the concept of unit root.
-Null Hypothesis (H0) for this test states that the time series is non-stationary due to trend i.e., a unit root is present in the time series.
-The Alternative Hypothesis (Ha) states that the data is stationary.
+The [Augmented Dicky-Fuller or ADF Test](https://machinelearningmastery.com/time-series-data-stationary-python/), is a common statistical hypothesis test for stationarity and is based on the concept of unit root. *Null Hypothesis (H0)* for this test states that the time series is non-stationary due to trend i.e., a unit root is present in the time series.
+The *Alternative Hypothesis (Ha)* states that the data is stationary.
 In this case, we cannot reject the null hypothesis we will have to assume that the data is non-stationary.

 In Python, the [ADF test](https://www.statsmodels.org/dev/generated/statsmodels.tsa.stattools.adfuller.html) can be performed using the ***adfuller() function*** from the **statsmodels library**.
 The result object of the ADF test is a tuple with following key elements: